 Summer Orientation 2017

 Summer Orientation is your first formal step to becoming a Lees-McRae College student.
 All incoming freshmen and freshmen with credit must attend one of the sessions listed below.
-New freshmen attend one of these sessions in order to take placement tests, meet with an academic advisor, register for classes and meet upper-class peer advisors.
+New freshmen attend in order to take placement tests, attend an advising session, prepare for course registration and meet upper-class peer advisors.

 Summer Orientation Session I